adamkucharski/scrapR/README.md

 extract_PDF_data(file_name = "figure1.pdf")
 ```

-The resulting data for the line(s) will be output as `[FIGURENAME][INDEX].csv`.
-The above function also has an option to adjust for axes on logarithmic scale.
+The resulting data for the line(s) will be output as `[FIGURENAME].csv`, with each line grouped by `index`.
+The above function also has an option to adjust for x and/or y axes on logarithmic scale.